Summary of Significant Accounting Policies

 Basis of Presentation and Liquidity

-The Company’s unaudited condensed consolidated financial statements (the “condensed consolidated financial statements”) have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”) and include the accounts of the Company and its wholly owned subsidiary in which it holds controlling financial interest.
-All intercompany accounts and transactions have been eliminated in consolidation.
+The consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”).

 Comprehensive loss represents all changes in stockholders’ deficit.
 The Company’s net loss was equal to its comprehensive loss for all periods presented.